-4.5 Periodic Testing
+4.6 Periodic Testing

-The Company requires Vendors to regularly test products with third party labs as part of their periodic testing program.
-Periodic testing ensures that products continue to meet performance expectations and comply with applicable regulations.
-Test reports older than twelve (12) months from the date of issue are not considered valid, and the product must be retested and have a new report issued.
+The Company requires Vendors to regularly test products with our nominated third party labs as part of their periodic testing program.
+Periodic testing ensures that products continue to meet performance standards and comply with applicable regulations.

+All products require full protocol testing, including regulatory and performance requirements, thirty (30) days prior to the first shipment.
+As described in the testing timeline table below, high-risk products require full protocol testing every twelve (12) months (annually).
+For high-risk products, full protocol test reports older than twelve (12) months from the date of issue are not considered valid, and the product must be fully retested.
+All other products require biennial full protocol testing, with regulatory testing every twelve (12) months.
 Products cannot ship with expired testing and must have a current test report on file at least thirty (30) days prior to the ship date.
 Vendors found shipping products without a valid Company accepted test report may be subject to penalties.

-Example: Crate and Barrel table is first tested in January 2021.
-The table is re-ordered for shipment in October 2021, and can ship without any re-testing (provided that there have been no changes to materials, manufacturing processes, etc.) as the first report is valid for twelve months.
-Another re-order is placed for shipment in March 2022.
-The March 2022 shipment cannot ship unless a new test report is generated as March 2022 is more than twelve months beyond the January 2021 test date.
+Example 1: A Crate and Barrel table is first tested in January 2024, thirty (30) days prior to the first ship date.
+The table is re-ordered for shipment in October 2024, and can ship without any re-testing (provided that there have been no changes to materials, manufacturing processes, etc.) as reports are valid for a twelve (12) month period.
+Another re-order is placed for shipment in March 2025.
+The March 2025 purchase order cannot ship unless a new report with regulatory testing is released by one of The Company's nominated labs.
+This aligns with the process of full protocol testing prior to the first ship date, and annual regulatory testing the following year.